ABDELHAMED2017/OFDM-SIMULATION/README.md

 - **OFDM_SIM.m** , it first read OFDM parameter and then transfer image via the wireless communication system.

-## USAGE

-We transfer the image file "image.bmp" into binary flow.

 ## ABOUT

 The project is created for OFDM simulation.